alps-asd/alps-asd.github.io/manuals/1.0/en/reference.md

 There are four types in total.

+> What is idempotent?
+>
+> It means that the result of an operation is the same whether it is performed once or multiple times.
+For example, adding a resource is not idempotent, but changing or deleting a resource is idempotent.

 ## Structure

 A descriptor can be included to represent the nested structure of information or the information needed for a transition.